- What is a Project Timeline?

 Highlight the task you want to turn into a milestone for the project.
 Just click the milestone button and you’ll see it on the timeline symbolized by a diamond.

-A baseline captures your project timeline as planned.
+A schedule baseline captures your project management timeline as planned.
 Now when you execute the project and start recording actual progress, you can compare one to the other and see if you’re on track.

 Automatically set a project baseline (once you’ve completed filling in your project timeline) by using the settings bar.
 Once set, our tool will automatically compare planned to actual progress.

-Turn your timeline into an active planning tool by using it as a springboard to assign tasks to your team.
+Turn your project management timeline into an active planning tool by using it as a springboard to assign tasks to your team.

-Teams can be assigned tasks directly from our Gantt.
+Teams can be assigned tasks directly from our Gantt chart.
 They can then easily collaborate by commenting at the task level to facilitate working with teammates who work different shifts.

 Best Practices in Making a Project Management Timeline

-When you’re making a project timeline, there are a few things to include to ensure your timeline is as accurate as possible.
+When you’re making a project management timeline, there are a few tools and practices that will help you to ensure it is as accurate as possible.

 Project Timeline Template